nightshade1812/CSFinalProject23/README.md

 # Wordle

-run it through WordleDriver and enjoy playing infinite Wordle!
+Run it through WordleDriver and enjoy playing infinite Wordle!